Story Factory’s New Home for Creative Writing in the Heart of Mount Druitt

 4. The sound of watermelon crunching in your mouth.

-5. The clouds, making it rain and have soft daylight.
+5. The clouds, making it rain and having soft daylight.

 6. The air brushing against your skin.